 The U.S. Attorney's Office for the District of Nevada, in coordination with the U.S. District Court, U.S. Probation Office, and the Federal Public Defender, started Court Led Efforts at Recovery (CLEAR) Court in hopes to break the cycle of recidivism.
 The program is intended for high-risk offenders who have a documented history of substance abuse, who do not have a violent criminal conviction.
 Successful completion of reentry court requires at least one year.
 Offenders who successfully complete the program receive twelve months off their term of supervised release or probation.

 The goal of the court is to decrease recidivism by combining more intensive supervision with improved access to counseling and treatment.
-The CLEAR Court Team is comprised of two magistrate judges, a probation officer, an Assistant U.S. Attorney, an Assistant Federal Public Defender and residential re-entry center representatives.
+The CLEAR Court Team is comprised of two magistrate judges, a probation officer, an Assistant U.S. Attorney, an Assistant Federal Public Defender, a mental health therapist, and a substance abuse counselor.
 The team works collaboratively to devise appropriate incentives for positive behavior and appropriate sanctions for negative behavior by program participants.
 For example, a participant who obtains and retains a job and is functioning well in other aspects of his or her life might have the intrusiveness of supervision (such as frequency of counseling sessions or drug testing) decreased.
 On the other hand, a participant who fails a drug test might be required to live in a halfway house for a period of time and have progression through the program delayed, requiring the participant to spend more than a year in the program in order to graduate.
 Chronic and/or more serious violations can result in the offender being sent to jail for up to a week while still remaining in the program.
 Rewards and sanctions are imposed immediately, for maximum effect and to encourage accountability.
 More serious violations can result in the participant being removed from the program and sent back before the original sentencing judge for adjudication of the violation.

 RESOURCES FOR RECENTLY RELEASED INDIVIDUALS